Tom2702/Ecommerce_Churn_Prediction_Machine_Learning_Python/README.md

 ## 13. Conclusion

-This project shows that churn prediction can help the company identify high-risk customers before they leave.
+This project shows that machine learning can help an e-commerce company identify high-risk customers before they leave.

+The dataset contains `5,630` customers, with `948` churned customers and a churn rate of `16.84%`.
+Because the target class is imbalanced, balanced accuracy and churn recall are more useful than normal accuracy alone.

-The tuned Random Forest model achieved the best performance with a balanced accuracy of `0.956`, outperforming Logistic Regression and the baseline Random Forest model.
+The tuned Random Forest model achieved the best performance:

-Customer segmentation further shows that churned customers have different behavioral patterns.
-Therefore, retention strategies should be targeted by churn segment rather than applying one general promotion to all churned users.
+- Balanced Accuracy: `0.956`
+- Churn Precision: `0.91`
+- Churn Recall: `0.93`
+- Churn F1-score: `0.92`

+The model correctly identified most churned customers in the test set, missing only `13` churned customers.
+This makes it suitable for proactive retention targeting.

+The clustering analysis shows that churned customers are not one homogeneous group.
+Different churned segments show different patterns, such as low tenure, high complaint rate, long warehouse distance, high cashback, or high historical order count.

-Overall, the project demonstrates how machine learning can support customer retention by combining predictive modeling, behavioral segmentation, and business-focused recommendations.
+Overall, the project demonstrates how supervised learning and customer segmentation can work together to support practical business actions:

+- Predict customers likely to churn
+- Understand churn drivers
+- Prioritize high-risk customers
+- Design targeted retention campaigns
+- Build segment-specific win-back strategies